 This sandwich is drool-worthy.
 Why?
-The mix of textures and flavors (plus the very little prep time involved) are enough to inspire us to lick our screens.
+The mix of textures and flavors (plus the very little prep time involved) is enough to inspire us to lick our screens.

 An alternative to the simple hummus veggie sandwich is the hummus veggie wrap.
-Vary your veggies for a different taste or wrap up your faves and keep living the dream.
+Vary the vegetables for a different taste or wrap up your faves and keep living the dream.

 Cue a collective gasp.
 This pita is stuffed with veggie goodness, including muhammara, a Middle Eastern red pepper and walnut spread.

 This story was originally published in August 2016.
-It was updated in December 2019.
+It has been updated in December 2019.

 See more of our favorite recipes: